 These businesses employ a dropshipping model, where a third party produces, stores, and ships your products on your behalf, leaving marketing and customer service as your chief responsibilities.
 Retailer Subtle Asian Treats is an example of a home-based business that uses a dropshipper.

-Your dropshipping supplier can be local or overseas, but you need to ensure you find a supplier you can trust to deliver a consistently great customer experience after the sale.
+Your dropshipping supplier can be local or overseas, but you need to find a supplier you can trust to deliver a consistently great customer experience after the sale.
 Always do your due diligence or you might put your business’ reputation at risk.

 - Curate products from different suppliers to create a store that serves a specific niche.